Srisabarikkumar/react-redux-cart/README.md

 ## React redux cart

-This is repository of Shopping cart built using react and redux.
+This is a repository of Shopping cart app built using react and redux.

 ## Project Setup: